 Benefit Description You Pay After the calendar year deductible Lab, X-ray and other diagnostic tests (cont.)
 High Option Standard Option Specialized diagnostic genetic testing as well as counseling services related to the approved tests.
 (Prior authorization is required.
 See You need prior Plan approval for certain services on page 17.)
 Note: Benefits are only available when it is medically necessary to diagnose and/or manage a patient's existing medical condition.
 Benefits are not provided for genetic panels when some or all of the tests included in the panel are experimental or investigational or are not medically necessary.
 PPO:15% of the Plan allowance (No deductible) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Note: If your PPO provider uses a Non-PPO lab or radiologist, we will pay Non-PPO benefits for any lab and X-ray charges.
 PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Note: If your PPO provider uses a Non-PPO lab or radiologist, we will pay Non-PPO benefits for any lab and X-ray charges.
 Lab Program - You can use this voluntary program for covered lab services.
 Testing must be performed by a Quest Diagnostics laboratory or a LabCorp laboratory.
 Ask your doctor to use Quest or LabCorp for lab processing.
-To find a Quest or LabCorp laboratory location near you, visit our website at www.SambaPlans.com.
+To find a Quest or LabCorp laboratory location near you, visit our website at www.SambaPlans.com .
 Note: This benefit applies to expenses for laboratory tests performed by Quest Diagnostics or LabCorp only.
 Related expenses or laboratory tests referred to and/or performed by an associated laboratory (not participating in the Lab Program) are subject to applicable deductible, copayments and coinsurance.
-Nothing for services obtained through the Lab Program (No deductible) Nothing for services obtained through the Lab Program (No deductible) Physician ordered outpatient drug testing/screening is covered only when: PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance medically necessary; NON-PPO: 35% of the Plan Non-PPO: 45% of the Plan is performed in a physician-supervised treatment setting; and allowance and any difference between our allowance and the billed amount. allowance and any difference between our allowance and the billed amount. • the results of the testing will impact treatment planning The following limitations apply: Note: If your PPO provider uses a Non-PPO lab or radiologist, we will pay Non-PPO benefits for any lab and X-ray charges.
+Nothing for services obtained through the Lab Program (No deductible) Nothing for services obtained through the Lab Program (No deductible) Physician ordered outpatient drug testing/screening is covered only when: • medically necessary; • is performed in a physician-supervised treatment setting; and • the results of the testing will impact treatment planning The following limitations apply: Presumptive (screening) drug testing not to exceed 1 unit per date of service, up to 32 units per year is covered when there is a suspicion of drug misuse by the individual being tested.
+Definitive (confirmatory) drug testing not to exceed 16 dates of service per year for a maximum of 8 units per date of service, up to 128 units per year is covered when presumptive test results are inconsistent with the individual's condition or history and examination or a presumptive drug test is not available for the drug for which there is a suspicions of abuse or misuse.
+PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount.
 Note: If your PPO provider uses a Non-PPO lab or radiologist, we will pay Non-PPO benefits for any lab and X-ray charges.
-Presumptive (screening) drug testing not to exceed 1 unit per date of service, up to 32 units per year is covered when there is a suspicion of drug misuse by the individual being tested.
-Definitive (confirmatory) drug testing not to exceed 16 dates of service per year for a maximum of 8 units per date of service, up to 128 units per year is covered when presumptive test results are inconsistent with the individual's condition or history and examination or a presumptive drug test is not available for the drug for which there is a suspicions of abuse or misuse.
+PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount.
+Note: If your PPO provider uses a Non-PPO lab or radiologist, we will pay Non-PPO benefits for any lab and X-ray charges.